ian9696/Sudoku-Solver/README.md

-## Sudoku-Solver
+## Sudoku Solver
-Sudoku solvers for solving Sudoku and counting the number of solutions, implemented using C++, MiniSat, Python, and PyEDA.
+Sudoku solvers for solving Sudoku and counting the number of solutions, implemented using C++, [MiniSat](http://minisat.se/Main.html), Python, and [PyEDA](https://pypi.org/project/pyeda/).

-The solver transforms Sudoku problem into boolean formula in conjunctive normal form, and use Minisat to find a feasible solution and PyEDA to find the total number of solutions.
+The solver transforms Sudoku problem into boolean formula in conjunctive normal form (CNF), and use Minisat to find a feasible solution and PyEDA to find the total number of solutions.

 ## How to Run
 Create a text file describing a Sudoku puzzle.